Njokinuthia/Merli-s-Pizzeria/README.md

 * An access to the Internet

 ## Technology Used
-* HTML -  used to build the structure of the pages.
+* HTML5

-* CSS -  used to style the pages.
+* CSS
+* Bootstrap

-* Javascript -  used to make the website interactive.
+* Javascript

-* JQuery -  used to make website functional
+* JQuery

 ## Behaviour Driven Development

-1. Gives more information on pizza ingredients by displaying ingredientd on hover.
-2. Allows user to input their order through a form.
+1. User input their order and delivery preference through a form.
-3. Alerts user if form not correctly / fully filled.
+2. Alerts user if form not fully filled.
-4. Displays alert message when form is submitted.
+3. User clicks checkout
+4. If to be delivered user prompted to input location
 5. Gives back user prices to pay for order.

+## Known Bugs
+* Gives delivery option for individual order.

+## Contributing
+* Cotributions to the project are welcome.
+Fork repo to contribute.

 ## Licence